 -

-Wash basin.
+Washing basin.
 Stone.
 18th century.
-A stone basin or tub with three of its walls straight inside and out and one of the smaller ones with an inward slope (a side used to wash clothes thanks to this shape).
-On the other side, towards the lower area, there is a hole for easier emptying.
-This type of piece was really common until the widespread introduction of washing machines and running water in homes, especially those in which there are no decorative elements, as is the case here.
-Also, being a completely utilitarian element, its shape and material hardly changed over the centuries.
+A stone basin or trough with three straight walls, both inside and out, and one of the shorter walls angled inwards (this side was used for washing clothes).
+On the other side, towards the bottom, there is a hole for easier emptying.
+These types of basins were quite common until the widespread introduction of washing machines and running water into homes, especially those without decorative elements, as is the case here.
+Furthermore, being a purely utilitarian item, its form and material changed very little over the centuries.

 · Size: 147x104x48 cms.